ttbadr/ktea/README.md

 - *Schema Registry Integration*: Browse, view, and register schemas effortlessly.

 ## Todo
+- Add more authentication methods
 - Add support for more message formats such as protobuf.
 - Add ACL management.
 - File based import/export of topics.
 - Add ability to delete specific schema versions.
 - Add consumption templating support.
-- Add sorting Topic capabilities-
 - Many more, just file an issue requesting a feature!